Practitioner Marketing Creating a Practitioner Marketing Content Distribution Strategy

-Our best earned distribution mechanism for blog content about influencer marketing and share of voice has been social media, including Facebook, Twitter, and LinkedIn.
+Our best earned distribution mechanism for blog content about practitioner marketing and share of conversation has been social media, including Twitter, and LinkedIn.
 One strategy we employ is asking Fixate’s members and contributors to engage their own network.
 It’s a great way of keeping everyone involved.
-Reinforcing the idea that earned distribution is a function of relationships that each of us has and should maintain is another side benefit of pulling in your internal evangelists.
+This strategy also reinforces the idea that earned distribution is a function of relationships.
+Maintaining strong relationships with your internal evangelists allows you to leverage their network when needed.

 Paid promotions generally result in fewer conversions than organic sources.
 However, if no one knows who you are, this is a great way to get awareness of your company and brand.
 The effectiveness of your campaign, however, still relies on the quality and value of your content.
 Having many types of content to share is most helpful, so when someone sees your company repeatedly, they see it for a different piece of content.
 This projects an image of authority that is based on reality.

 Content to Channel Mapping

 It is important that you know what content goes to which channels.
 Map your planned content ahead of time to the channels you think will be your priorities for distribution.
 This ensures it is in the right format.
-Consider multi-channel content in one piece.
+Consider separating one piece of content into multiple channels.
 For example, share an infographic relating to a blog post separate from the post itself to maximize the effectiveness of your content.

 Create a Content Generation Process

 It doesn’t matter what tools you use, but put a process in place that makes your content production as turn-key as possible (we use Trello).
 Your process should include a way to list all your content topics, categorize type, assign responsibility, and schedule each step to production and distribution.
 It is important that all people (particularly your influential practitioners) who are a part of this process and sit outside your organization understand the process and their responsibilities.
 (Keep them narrow, like “deliver my content on time.”)